ThomasBoyleWSU/Credit-Fraud-Detection/README.md

 # Project Overview
 Credit card fraud detection is a classic imbalanced classification problem, where the number of fraudulent transactions is vastly outnumbered by legitimate ones.
 This project practices model building on a real-world dataset.

-Key Result: The random forest model achieved an AUCPR score of 0.986, significantly outperforming other models and providing a highly effective solution for identifying fraud.
+Key Result: The random forest model achieved an AUCPR score of 0.863, outperforming other models and providing an effective solution for identifying fraud.

 # Dataset
 This project uses the Credit Card Fraud Detection dataset from Kaggle.